Pallavi79/Flight-Auth-Service/README.md

-This is a basic node js project template, which any one can you as starter template.
+This project is authentication submodule for airline booking system.

 ###  SETUP
 -Download this template from github and open it in your favourite text editor.